beaujeant/beaujeant.github.io/AppSec101/programming.md

 printf("%d in hex: %8X\n", n, n); // 1234 in hex:      4D2
 ```

 By default, the padding is a space (` `).
-So here in this case, the variable `1234` was printed with 5 x space and 3 x hexadecimal values.
+So here, in this case, the variable `1234` was printed with 5 x space and 3 x hexadecimal values.
 If you want to pad it with `0`'s, you can use the _flag_ sub-specifier `0`:

 ```
 int n = 1234;